-There’s no single style or sequence of yoga that’s ideal for everyone at night.
-It’s more the manner in which you approach each posture that makes a difference.
+There’s no single style or sequence of yoga that’s ideal for preparing everyone to rest.
+It’s more the manner in which you approach yoga for sleep that makes a difference.
 Sustained and gentle stretches.
 Slow and steady breathing.
-Moving slowly in between poses rather than being rushed.
-It’s a simple equation of easy movement and measured breathing which instigate your parasympathetic nervous system, which in turn brings profound release and relaxation—both physical and psychological.
+Moving at a measured pace rather than rushing.

-The poses that follow can be done in their entirety and in the order in which they appear, which will take a little less than 30 minutes.
-Or you can simply turn to the ones that feel bring you relief on any given night.
-Whichever poses you select, don’t forget your final resting pose, Savasana.
-It draws on all the previous poses to become your precursor to sleep.
+The poses that follow can be practiced in their entirety and in the order in which they appear, which will take a little less than 30 minutes.
+Or you can simply turn to a handful of the poses.
+Whichever poses you select, don’t neglect to take your final resting pose, Savasana.
+It is the culmination of the previous poses and is your true precursor to sleep.

-Props that will help: Blocks (or stacks of books), blanket, and bolster (or a couple firm bed pillows stacked on top of one another)
+Props that will help: locks (or stacks of books), blanket, and bolster (or a couple bed pillows stacked on top of one another)